mjastad/calm_workshop/lab6/calm_workshop_lab6.rst

 **Step 1 — Installing Ansible**
 *******************************

 To begin exploring Ansible as a means of managing our various servers, we need to install the Ansible software on at least one machine.
+In this lab we'll install ansible using *yum*, but to be fare the learner, the Ansible stack can also be installed using *git* or *pip*.

 To get Ansible for CentOS 7, first ensure that the CentOS 7 EPEL repository is installed: